buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/04-Chapter-4-Getting-From-A-to-B.md

 * Task Flows
 * …

 I find the term wireflow easier to remember, however, given its origin from the terms wireframe and flowchart.
+[Or…] I prefer wireflow because I think the equation above makes sense and, not insignificantly, Nielsen Norman Group use the term and I respect their thinking.

 Wireflows are particularly useful for documenting desktop and mobile applications that **don’t feature multiple, unique pages, but instead feature core pages that change layout and content dynamically**, based on a user’s input and interactions.